Congress candidate for Odisha assembly by-election dies | Politics

 ''It is our fault to hold elections during the pandemic.
 The Congress candidate became a victim of the infection.
 There should be no election during the pandemic,'' the former MP said.

-The April 17 polling is likely to be postponed due to the death of a candidate, Majhi said.
+The April 17 polling is likely to be countermanded due to the death of a candidate, Majhi said.

 Congress MLAs Taraprasad Bahinipati and Ramesh Jena said that Mangaraj died due to respiratory problems.